maths/moodle-qtype_stack/doc/en/Installation/index.md

 Ensure gcc, gnuplot and [Maxima](http://maxima.sourceforge.net) are installed on your server.
 Currently Maxima 5.38.1 to 5.47.0 are supported.
 Please contact the developers to request support for other versions.
 (Newer versions will be supported, and prompts to test them are welcome.)
 We currently recommend that you use any version of Maxima after 5.43.0.

 Maxima can be installed via a package manager on most Linux distributions (e.g. `sudo apt-get install maxima` on Debian/Ubuntu), [downloaded](http://maxima.sourceforge.net/download.html) as a self-contained installer program for Windows, or [compiled from source](Maxima.md).
+Please make sure you also have `maxima-share` installed.
+(This is automatically installed on some distros, but not others.)

 To check your version of maxima, run `maxima --version`.
 If Moodle is set up using Apache, STACK will run maxima through the Apache user (`www-data/apache2`).
 To check that this works, run maxima as the apache user (e.g. `sudo -u www-data maxima`).
 Later versions of maxima create a cache and thus the executing user needs to have write access to a temporary folder, see [#731](https://github.com/maths/moodle-qtype_stack/issues/731) for more details and troubleshooting.